ypark9/yopa.page/content/blog/2024-01-17-Run-Java-Applications-on-macOS-without-Global-JRE-Installation-A-Guide.md

 ---
-title: Run Java Applications on macOS without Global JRE Installation
+title: Run Java Applications on macOS without a System-Wide JDK
 date: 2024-01-17
+lastmod: 2026-08-01
+reviewed_at: 2026-08-01
 author: Yoonsoo Park
 description: "Explore ways to run Java applications on macOS without the need for global JRE installation, focusing on Docker, portable JRE, and bundled JRE methods."
 categories: